FTChinese/NEXT/README.md

 Server-side set up of next.ftchinese.com, including database, API, cache, template engine(Smarty 3), etc...
 On the launch day of FTC Next, www.ftchinese.com and m.ftchinese.com will display the same thing as next.ftchinese.com.

-### CMS
+### CMS and Development Environment
-1. We need to change the way home page is created.
-The editors should be concerned with design or layout.
+1. We need to change the way stream pages, especially home page, are created.
+The editors should **NOT** be concerned with design or layout.
 They just manage stories and lists.
-Designers and developers just treat editors' work result as an API.
+Programs do the rest.
 2. Stories should be upgraded in several ways.
 First, it should have a way to link to the English version by Unique ID.
 The way we treat images and media in the story should be streamlined.
 For example, there should be no need to upload several sizes of the same images.
 3. Channel, tag, marketing, events, special reports pages should all be generalized as Stream Page, meaning a page that mainly contains links to content.
 The stream page should be fully configurable in the CMS.
 For example, when we need to create a special report called "Lunch", the editors can just do it without any developers or designers.
 In fact, home page should be just a specific stream page.
+4. Our current cache system is problematic.
+Cache should be smart.
+When editors make a change, the change should be immediately on our site and app.
+When developers push a change on site, the change should also be immediately on.
+5. We should use Git for version control in NEXT.

 ### Story Page
 Over 40% of our traffic comes from story page.
 So it's at least as important as the home page.
 When users share our content on mobile, they share story page.
 So it's important to design and develop both for mobile and PC.
 Since the page is mostly static content, we must make sure it loads instantly by strictly following our performance principles.
 Special attention should be paid when users open the story page in an app, rather than a browser.